ZuluPro/pony-admin/README.rst

 ==========

 Pony Admin helps you to add any objects in Django Admin interface.
-Get what you want sorted with models, media, static or files from any storage, data from cache or whatever.
+Get what you want sorted like models: media, static or files from any storage, data from cache, ``ps`` results or any resource listing.
+Give them simply a WebUI.

 Install
 -------